jchck/wp-recursion/README.md

-wp-recursion
+WordPress Recursion
 ============

-For those times when you wanna make absolutely sure you've got something up.
+A theme for those times when you really gotta show a client that you really did do *something*